 Our one-on-one online AP tutoring services can help you prepare for your AP exams.
 Get matched with a top tutor who got a high score on the exam you're studying for!

 Second semester is when you can begin taking complete practice exams and continue reviewing content you've already learned.
 Follow these five steps:

 Step 1: Complete Your First Complete Practice Exam

-About a month or two into this semester, after you’ve covered a majority of the content you need to know for the AP exam, take your first complete practice exam.
-For this first practice test, I recommend using the Barron’s exam and saving the official practice exam for later.
-You should take this test timed and in one sitting, then correct it when you’re finished.
+About a month or two into this semester, after you've covered a majority of the content you need to know for the AP exam, take your first complete practice exam.
+For this first practice test, I recommend using the 1997 official practice exam.
+You should take this test timed and in one sitting, then correct it when you're finished.

 If you haven't already, this is a good time to set a score goal for yourself.
 Aim for at least a 3 since this is the lowest passing score for the exam.
 However, if you scored a 3 or higher on this first practice exam, it's a good idea to set your goal score even higher, to a 4 or 5.
 Getting a higher score on the AP Stats exam looks more impressive to colleges, and it can sometimes get you more college credit.

 Step 2: Analyze Your Score Results